ga-curriculum/intro-to-asynchronous-programming/promise-all/README.md

 ## Extracting data with `Promise.all()`

 How might we use `Promise.all()` to extract the data from our array of responses?
 As we saw earlier, `Promise.all()` can accept an array of promises as an argument.
-As a result, the JavaScript `map()` method will be helpful here because it returns an array of transformed data.
+As a result, the JavaScript `map()` method will be helpful here because it returns a new array containing transformed data.

 In this case, we will transform the data by turning each response into a new promise.
 Again, note we're not awaiting the `json()` method like you're used to seeing, but instead awaiting the `Promise.all()` method.
 This means we won't wait for one promise to be settled before creating the next one.
 Instead, we'll start turning each response into a JavaScript object consecutively, and then when all of the responses have been turned into usable objects, we'll move on.